 In the two regressions of table 7, we find no significant effect of the commissions' monitoring activity on the on reliability of nuclear reactors.
-As reliability is assumed to be correlated with safety efforts, these two regressions fail to reject the hypothesis that significant the level of safety care exerted by plant managers remains constant when the intensity of the local monitoring increases.
+As reliability is assumed to be correlated with safety efforts, these two regressions fail to reject the hypothesis that the level of safety care exerted by plant managers remains constant when the intensity of the local monitoring increases.
 Overall, we conclude from the results gathered in tables 6 and 7 that the intensity of the monitoring performed by local commissions has a small effect on perceived sanctions, but no significant effect on safety care.

-These two estimations also show mixed results regarding the age of nuclear reactors, which has a significant positive impact on the declarations of SFG events, but a small negative impact on automatic shut downs.
-Conversely, the last two regressions show that age has no significant effect on reliability.
-In all four regressions, these results on age are small when compared to the results on production which significantly decreases the quantity of reports and the reliability of nuclear station.
+The two estimations presented in table 6 show mixed results regarding the age of nuclear reactors, which is positively correlated with the declarations of SFG events, but negatively correlated with automatic shut downs.
+Conversely, table 7 shows that age has no significant effect on reliability.
+In all four regressions, these results are small when compared to the results on production which significantly decreases the quantity of reports and the reliability of nuclear station.
 The results on reliability are coherent, given the fact that production and reliability ratios are closely related.
 The relation between production and declarations of PDD events is also coherent with the fact that significant safety events seldom occur when the power station is producing electricity at its nominal capacity.